ki412412/ai-assistants/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### Environment Variables

+You need to create `.env` file to run the app.
+`.env.example` is a template for the file.
+Beaware that you need to set `OPENAI_API_KEY` to run the app and the key is not included in the template.
+Consult [OpenAI's help page](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to get the key.

 ## Building